-- Critical load requirements - · Available black start resources - · Minimum number of black start resources allocated to a zone - Possible cross-zonal coordination opportunities
+- · Critical load requirements - · Available black start resources - Minimum number of black start resources allocated to a zone - · Possible cross-zonal coordination opportunities - Zonal black start fuel assurance requirements

 The Transmission Owner will adjust its system restoration plan based on the Black Start Units allocated to it from this selection process.
 The Transmission Owner has the option of procuring additional black start resources (if not already procured by PJM), but the costs of these resources will be recovered, if necessary, outside of the OATT.